what beautiful adventures

 when we die.....

 [A wealthy family is having a garden party.
 Laura, one of the daughters, is enjoying the excitement of supervising the men who are putting up the marquee.
 Suddenly, she learns that a young workman who lives in the poor cottages just below her big house has just been killed in a freak accident.
 Her brother Laurie is the only one who understands how she feels.]

 "Jose!" she said, horrified, "however are we going to stop everything?"

 "Stop everything, Laura!" cried Jose in astonishment.
-"What do
+"What do you mean?"

 "Stop the garden-party, of course."
 Why did Jose pretend?

 But Jose was still more amazed.
 "Stop the garden-party?
 My dear Laura, don't be so absurd.
 Of course we can't do anything of the kind.
 Nobody expects us to.
 Don't be so extravagant."